Particular/docs.particular.net/nservicebus/hosting/index.md

  * [Injecting the Bus into ASP.NET MVC Controller](/samples/web/asp-mvc-injecting-bus/)

-NOTO: Since V6 `IEndpointInstance` (the equivalent of `IBus`) is no longer automatically injected into the container.
+NOTE: Since Version 6, `IEndpointInstance` (the equivalent of `IBus`) is no longer automatically injected into the container.
 In order to send messages you need to explicitly create a bus context.
 Here's a sample code showing how to automate this task using the Autofac container

 snippet:Hosting-Inject